 - Check compost to see if it’s wet and gluggy; if so, add dry material such as straw, leaves or shredded paper, and mix it in.

-You’ll find more than 50 gardening jobs or projects to do this month, including pruning lavender, starting tomatoes indoors and levelling lumpy lawns, in the August 2021 issue of ABC Gardening Australia magazine, out now.
+You’ll find more than 50 gardening jobs or projects to do this month, including pruning lavender, starting tomatoes indoors and levelling lumpy lawns, in the August 2021 issue of ABC Gardening Australia magazine.